franckbushbaum/movie-sagas/README.md

 # Weekend Movie Page! 🎥

-Click a movie to see the genres it falls into and a description of it.
+<b>Click a movie to see the genres it falls into and a description of it.
+You can also add or delete a movie!</b>

 ## Description